howdyai/botkit-middleware-witai/readme.md

 Using the Wit hears middleware tells Botkit to look for Wit.ai intents information, and match using this information instead of the built in pattern matching function.

+Unless you want to directly access the information returned by wit, you can use this transparently by enabling bot the `receive` and `hears` middlewares.